timeplus-io/docs/docs/stream-query.md

 #### Window watermark

 Window aggregation is triggered per-window.
-There is an internal watermark mechanism in Timeplus to check if all the events in the specific window has arrived or not.
-Once the watermark has shown that all events in that window are available, the aggregated analysis result will be triggered and send to the client.
+There is an internal watermark mechanism in Timeplus to check if all the events in the specific window have arrived or not.
+Once the watermark has shown that all events in that window are available, the aggregated analysis result will be triggered and sent to the client.

 #### Watermark and delay

-For more advanced scenario, you can add delay to the trigger policy, such as adding 2 more seconds delay to allow more late events to be considered in each time window.
+For more advanced scenarios, you can add delay to the trigger policy, such as adding 2 more seconds delay to allow more late events to be considered in each time window.

 ```sql
 select window_start, window_end, count(*) as count, max(c1) as max_c1